T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 part 3 Red and Blue Teaming.md

 Red Team training provider by Daniel Duggan aka [RastaMouse](https://github.com/rasta-mouse).
 Known for delivering the most value for money Red Team trainings on the market.
 They recently updated their platform and pricing method to make their courses more accessible in diverse countries.

 #### [Certified Red Team Operator (CRTO)](https://www.zeropointsecurity.co.uk/course/red-team-ops)
-The most known Red Team Training out there.
+The most well-known Red Team Training out there.
 Covers all necessary topics to excel in performing adversary simulation and emulation exercises.
 Recently updated to a new version (May 2025).
 The course includes labs and is focused on active directory attacks and uses the Cobalt Strike C2 framework.
-The course teaches good OPSEC and the mindset that is needed to perform red teams.
+The course teaches good OPSEC and the mindset that is needed to perform red-team engagements.
 {{< figure src=/images/training-blogpost/CRTO.png align=center width="30%">}}

 ##### Cost
 The course costs **£399**\* (excl.
 VAT) and includes labs and unlimited exam attempts.
-You will have life time access to the course material, including course updates.
+You will have lifetime access to the course material, including course updates.

 \* Price may differ in your region due to Purchasing Power Parity (PPP).

 #### [Certified Red Team Lead (CRTL)](https://training.zeropointsecurity.co.uk/courses/red-team-ops-ii)
 The CRTL is the continuation on the CRTO course, often referred to as CRTO 2.
-The course provides advanced OPSEC and defence bypass strategies.
-Students will cover topics such as programming with Windows APIs leading into writing custom tooling, PPID Spoofing,in-memmory obfuscation, exploiting AS and WDAC, Bypassing AV and EDR by circumventing ETW, userland hooking and kernel callbacks.
+The course provides advanced OPSEC and defense bypass strategies.
+Students will cover topics such as programming with Windows APIs leading into writing custom tooling, PPID Spoofing, in-memory obfuscation, exploiting AS and WDAC, Bypassing AV and EDR by circumventing ETW, userland hooking and kernel callbacks.

 Currently the course and labs are not available for purchase as it is undergoing a rework and migration to their new training platform.